1hpEcVns/ComplierFrontEnd/ast4.md

     Visits an AST to index variable usage within each function scope.

-    This visitor populates a dictionary mapping function nodes to ScopeInfo objects, which detail defined and used variables.
+    This visitor populates a dictionary mapping function nodes to ScopeInfo objects.
+These objects detail the defined and used variables for that scope.
     """

-    def __init__(self):
+    def __init__(self) -> None:
         """Initializes the AstIndexer."""
         self.var_usage_index: dict[ast.FunctionDef, ScopeInfo] = {}
         self.current_function: ast.FunctionDef | None = None

-    # 为 ast.NodeVisitor 的特殊方法禁用命名检查并添加文档字符串
+    # Pylint is disabled for this special naming convention.
     # pylint: disable=invalid-name
-    def visit_FunctionDef(self, node: ast.FunctionDef):
+    def visit_FunctionDef(self, node: ast.FunctionDef) -> None:
         """
-        Visits a FunctionDef node, setting the current scope and processing children.
+        Visits a FunctionDef node, setting the current scope and processing its children nodes.
         """
         self.current_function = node
         self.var_usage_index[node] = ScopeInfo()